 You can configure remote desktops by name or by their internal IP addresses, and grant or deny users the ability to set up their own favorites.

-Using an Access Policy Manager® (APM®) RDP type remote desktop, clients can access a server that runs Microsoft Remote Desktop Services.
+With Access Policy Manager®, you can configure clients to access a server running Microsoft® Remote Desktop Services.
 Microsoft Remote Desktop servers run the Microsoft Remote Desktop Protocol (RDP) server.
 RDP is a protocol that provides a graphical interface to another computer on a network.

 Citrix® remote desktops are supported by Citrix XenApp™ and ICA clients.
 With Access Policy Manager® you can configure clients to access servers using Citrix terminal services.
 You provide a location from which a client can download and install a Citrix client for a Citrix ICA connection.